 Polar Bear Cubs: Hello New World

-Shot on my first visit to Wat'chee Lodge, 40 miles South of Hudson Bay, Canada, March 2009 with the Canon 1Ds Mark III, 800mm f/4 and 1.4x TC II
+Shot on my first visit to Wat'chee Lodge, 40 miles South of Hudson Bay, Churchill, Canada in March 2009 with the Canon 1Ds Mark III, 800mm f/4 and 1.4x TC II

-Because of harsh conditions, mothers make temporary day dens on the side of snowbanks to shelter families as they slowly make the long trek to Hudson Bay.
-If there aren't any nearby snowbanks, mothers just hunker down deep in the snowdrifts to protect the little ones from gusty winds while they rest.
-Sometimes, families are so totally covered in snow and barely visible.
+Because of harsh conditions, Moms make temporary day dens on the side of snowbanks to shelter families as they slowly make the long trek to Hudson Bay, 40 miles away.
+If there aren't any nearby snowbanks, Moms hunker down into soft snowdrifts in order to protect her family from gusty winds while resting.
+Sometimes, families are totally covered in snow and barely visible.
 The family’s mission is to safety make the 40 plus mile trek to Hudson Bay so that Moms can hunt/eat their primary source of nourishment - seals.
 Moms haven't eaten in 6 - 8 months and are anxious to regain their strength and bulk.

 This gallery features endearing polar bear family moments and includes a mom with one cub, a mom with twins; and, most notably, a mom with the first set of triplets that I ever had the joy and privilege of photographing.

-All images © Christina J. Prestegard 2004 - 2018.
+All images © Christina J. Prestegard 2004 - 2024.
 ALL RIGHTS RESERVED.